lethain/systems/docs/spec.md

 ## Formulas

-Any flow value and maximum value can be a formula (initial values currently reject references because we need to do some work to support detecting circular dependencies in formula references, but that is definitely a solvable problem):
+Any flow value, initial value and maximum value can be a formula:

     Recruiters(3)
-    Engineers(0, Managers * 8)
+    Engineers(Managers * 4, Managers * 8)
     [Candidates] > Engineers @ Recruiters * 6
     [Candidates] > Managers  @ Recruiters * 3

-The above system shows that `Engineers` has a maximum value of `Managers * 8` and then shows that both `Engineers` and `Managers` grow at multiples of the value of the `Recruiters` stock.
+The above system shows that `Engineers` has an initial value of `Managers * 4`, a maximum value of `Managers * 8` and then shows that both `Engineers` and `Managers` grow at multiples of the value of the `Recruiters` stock.

 This is also a good example of using the `Recruiters` stock as a variable, as it doesn't' actually change over time.

-## Error messages

-The parser will do its best to give you a useful error message.
-For example, if you're missing delimiters:

-    cat examples/no_delim.txt | systems-run
-    line 1 is missing delimiter '>': "[a] < b @ 25"

-At worst, it will give you the line number and line that is creating an issue:

-    cat examples/invalid_flow.txt | systems-run
-    line 1 could not be parsed: "a > b @ 0..2"